Your Avios rewards points search is over, at least for information.

 Certain destinations are always en vogue, and always nearly impossible to book using Avios, if you don’t think outside the box.
 If your home base is London, it can be worth searching from Manchester, Paris, Amsterdam and other nearby cities for long haul flights, and simply booking separate tickets to get to one of these cities.

-For example, Helsinki often offers fantastic points availability on Japan Airlines and Finnair.
+For example, Helsinki often offers fantastic points availability using your Avios from your Executive Club on Japan Airlines and Finnair.
 It can be worth booking a cheap flight, or using points to book separate flights to a city like this to take advantage of open availability.

 In entirely made up statistics, 90% of people who can’t find the seats they’re looking for simply haven’t set up seat alerts.
+Some people are just better at maximizing their British Airways Executive Club accounts than others!
 Someone who searches at noon on November 1st could forever miss out on seats released later that day or the next morning.

 Rather than spend the entire working day refreshing availability, the best thing to do is set seat alerts, and there are two ways to do this.
 Once again, Redemption Finder and Seat Spy.
 These free tool allows you to set alerts and receive an email if any seats open up on British Airways flight only.